mit-cml/appinventor-sources/appinventor/misc/ai-agent/plan.md

 1. **Stateless providers** (Anthropic, Ollama) — Messages are loaded from Datastore and sent as the `history` parameter to `LLMProvider.chat()` on each call, since these providers have no server-side memory.
-2. **Stateful providers** (OpenAI, Gemini) — The provider's own server-side state handles LLM context.
+2. **Stateful providers** (Gemini) — The provider serializes the conversation contents into `providerRef` and passes it on each call to maintain context.
 The Datastore messages are NOT sent as `history` (that would duplicate context).
 Instead, they exist solely so the **client can restore the chat UI after a page reload** via `getConversationHistory()`.

-For stateful providers, the `providerRef` in Memcache carries the native continuation ID:
+For the Gemini provider, the `providerRef` in Memcache carries the serialized conversation contents as a JSON array.
+This can grow large for long conversations.
-- **OpenAI**: `previous_response_id` — passed on each call.
-- **Gemini**: `previous_interaction_id` — passed on each call.

 When the Memcache entry expires (24h) or is cleared by the user, the next request starts a fresh conversation.
-The provider-side data may linger longer (30 days for OpenAI) but is harmless — it's just unreachable.

 **New Objectify entity** in `StoredData.java`: